flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/hyd.md

 ###  ENG 1 + 2 PUMP

 - ON:
-    - When the engine is running the system is pressurized by the pump.
+    - When the engine is running, the pump pressurizes the system.
 - OFF:
-    - The pump is deactivated (de-pressurized).
+    - The pump is deactivated (depressurized).
 No generation of hydraulic power.
 - FAULT:
     - Amber light and ECAM caution appears if the reservoir level is low, overheats or air pressure is low.
 It also lights when the pump pressure is low (inhibited on the ground, when the engine is stopped).
-It goes out, when the crew selects OFF, except during an overheat where it stays on as long as the overheat lasts.
+It goes out, when the crew selects OFF, except during an overheat, where it stays on as long as the overheat lasts.

 ### BLUE ELEC PUMP